 Deciding between shutters or blinds can be difficult, especially if you don’t have strong preferences for either one.
 The main difference between shutters and blinds is that shutters attach to the windows themselves, while blinds are fixed to the window frame.
 Beyond this functional difference, there are a range of differences in how blinds vs shutters operate.
 If you know what each window covering offers and how well it matches your needs, you’ll find it much easier to make the right choice.
 To help you decide, we’ve compared shutters vs blinds for you to see which often offers more value across different factors.

 Although shutters come in different materials, blinds unquestionably offer more variety of choice.
 Aside from providing more styles and designs, blinds also come in both horizontal and vertical models (unlike shutters).
 Blinds are also made of a variety of materials, including PVC, aluminium, and timber.
-If you’re not set on a style or material for your window coverings, you’ll likely find more choices in blinds.
+If you’re not set on a style or material for your window coverings, you’ll likely find more choices in our range of Blinds Online

 Light Control and Privacy

 With shutters, you control the amount of light by angling the shutter slats the way you want (i.e. fully open, fully closed, or somewhere in between).
 This shutter mechanism lets you adjust the amount of light in your room quickly, allowing you to go from blocking out the sun completely to letting in as much sunlight freely.
 You can also shut the slats closed easily if you want complete privacy in your room.
 And while some blinds offer similar levels of light control as shutters, many of them are more limited or require more effort to adjust their slats.